Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Spectral Decomposition

 The ground state (gs) matrix element $g^\G_{00}$ is typically determined by constructing the ratio correlation function

 which gives the ground state matrix element in the limit

-The energies and overlap factors can be constrained from the two-point function, leaving the three-point function to constrain the matrix elements $g^\G_{nn}$ and $g^\G_{nm}$. \footnote{Some groups fix the overlap factors and energies from the two-point correlation function and then pass the central or correlated values into a three-point function analysis.
+The energies and overlap factors can be constrained from the two-point function, leaving the three-point function to constrain the matrix elements $g^\G_{nn}$ and $g^\G_{nm}$.\footnote{Some groups fix the overlap factors and energies from the two-point correlation function and then pass the central or correlated values into a three-point function analysis.
+This strategy can be particularly problematic, as emphasized in Ref.~\cite{Jang:2019vkm}, because the two-point functions generated from purely local three-quark interpolating operators are not sufficiently constraining of the excited state spectrum, which can lead to significant differences in the extracted ground state matrix elements.
 Instead, we perform a simultaneous fit to the two- and three-point functions. } From \eqnref{eq:3pt_spec}, one observes that only the transition terms ($n\neq m$) are sensitive to the current insertion time $\t$.
 To isolate the ground state matrix element, the minimum number of values of $\tsep$ required is at least one greater than the number of states used in the analysis in order to have a 1-degree-of-freedom fit.
 For example, a two-state fit requires the determination of $g^\G_{00}$, $g^\G_{11}$ and $g^\G_{01}$: the latter can be constrained from the $\t$ dependence leaving the remaining $\tsep$ dependence to constrain the two former matrix elements.
 In this minimal scenario, computations which utilize three values of $\tsep$ (or less) are not able to perform a systematic study on omitting values of $\tsep$, or changing the number of states used in the analysis.
 This prohibits a verification that the full uncertainty on $g^\G_{00}$ associated with excited state contamination has been correctly captured.
 In other words, we would have to assign an unquantified systematic uncertainty to the ground state matrix element.

 Another significant challenge is that lattice computations of three-point functions are typically performed for $\tsep\gtrsim1$~fm, which is roughly the time separation when the stochastic noise becomes significant.
 Again, because of the limited values of $\tsep$ typically used, one cannot determine if the data at this time is susceptible to a correlated fluctuation or not, which, if present, would cause a bias in the results.
 We will return to this point in \secref{sec:lattice_calc}.